ADMINISTRATIVE CODE

 In accordance with Section 2-3.159 of the School Code, a school district or nonpublic school may establish a program to recognize public and nonpublic high school graduates who have attained a high level of proficiency in one or more languages in addition to English, by designating on a student's transcript and high school diploma the student's receipt of the State Seal of Biliteracy, provided that all the conditions of this Section are met.

-A school district or nonpublic school may award the State Seal to any high school graduate who attains a high level of proficiency, sufficient for meaningful use in college and a career (Section 2-3.159 of the Code), in a language other than English, as evidenced by attainment of a "intermediate high" composite score, or an "intermediate high" score in each of the domains when no composite score is provided, or its equivalent, on a standardized assessment that addresses the four domains of speaking, writing, listening, and reading in the targeted world language.
+A school district or nonpublic school may award the State Seal to any high school graduate who attains a high level of proficiency, sufficient for meaningful use in college and a career (Section 2-3.159 of the Code), in a language other than English, as evidenced by attainment of an "intermediate high" score, or its equivalent, on an approved assessment.
 Proficiency may be shown using one of the methods outlined in this subsection.

 1) Assessment Method